HeinDuijf/HeinDuijf/README.md

-### Hi 👋!
+## Hi 👋!
 I'm Hein Duijf, welcome to my GitHub page

-## Assistant professor at Utrecht University

-- I am a (mathematical) philosopher with main research interests in social epistemology and the philosophy and ethics of artificial intelligence.
+I am an Assistant professor in Philosophy at [Utrecht University](https://www.uu.nl/staff/hwaduijf).
+My main interests are in social epistemology and the philosophy and ethics of artificial intelligence.

-- I am currently working on voting and social networks using agent-based models and simulations.
+- 🚀 I am currently working on voting and social networks using agent-based models and simulations.

 <!--
 **HeinDuijf/HeinDuijf** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.